Gelnga/BattleShip/README.md

 ## Technologies used: C#, ASP.NET Core, CSS, HTML

 Goal of the project was to develop a [battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) as console and web application.
-During this project I learned C# and ASP.NET Core basics.
+Topics learned during this project: C# and ASP.NET Core basics.

 ## Application views